ItzCornflakez/mini-project-D7041E/README.md

 ### Text based approach

 ![alt text](https://github.com/ItzCornflakez/mini-project-D7041E/blob/master/images/text_based_accuracy.png?raw=true)
 In the above image the best classifiers was SVM.
-It produced a better accuracy using the word embedding technique tfidf, as did most of the other classifiers.
-From this we concluded that tfidf was a more suited technique for this than bagofwords.
+It produced a better accuracy using the word embedding technique TF-IDF, as did most of the other classifiers.
+From this we concluded that TF-IDF was a more suited technique for this than BagOfWords.

 ### Text and feature based approach